gmatevos/Machine_Learning/README.md

 4. Modeling
 5. Evaluations and improvements

 References below were utilized for putting together this guide and learning modeling procedures.

-Strongly suggested to read the books.
+I'd stongly suggest to read the references below in the mentioned order to learn and understand how to build ML models.

 References:
 1. Probability & Statistics for Engineers & SCientists - Walpole, Mayers, Mayers and Ye